 Deep-sky filters are designed to eliminate light pollution.
-Therefore if you are lucky enough to observe from dark skies, you may not need a deep-sky filter at all.
-If you live in the suburbs of a large city, maybe you only need a Multi-band or Wide-band filter.
-You should also consider that deepsky filters can also improve your dark sky view of faint nebulae by reducing the brightness of other neighboring objects like stars.
+Therefore, if you are lucky enough to observe from dark skies, you may not need a deep-sky filter at all.
+If you live in the suburbs of a large city, maybe you only need a multi-band or wide-band filter.
+Likewise, you should consider that deep-sky filters can also improve your dark-sky view of faint nebulae by reducing the brightness of other neighboring objects, such as stars.

-The final question to answer is: how much are you willing to pay?
-The old adage: "you get what you pay for", seems to apply to deep-sky filters.
+The final question to answer is: How much are you willing to pay?
+The old adage, "you get what you pay for," seems to apply to deep-sky filters.
 The most expensive filters do tend to also be the best performers and have the highest quality.
-That does not mean however that less expensive filters won't fill your needs.
-As with any piece of hardware, be sure to ask around your local astronomy group or online forums before you buy.